 CBD is Everywhere.
 Will CBD-infused Clothing Be Next?

 CBD, or cannabiniol as it’s technically called, is everywhere lately.
-From gummy bears to brow gel to supplements to add to your pet’s food, the marijuana-based chemical compound touts itself as a cure-all for anxiety, joint pain and insomnia, all without all the pesky side effect of getting high.
+From gummy bears to brow gel to supplements to add to your pet’s food, the marijuana-based chemical compound touts itself as a cure-all for anxiety, joint pain and insomnia, all without the pesky side effect of getting high.
 In short, it’s the perfect panacea for our anxiety-ridden age.

 Devan Chemicals, a specialty chemical firm based in Belgium, has just added cannabiniol to their textile solutions portfolio.
 The technology, called “R Vital,” consists of microcapsules of CBD woven into fabric.
 “When the skin touches the fabric, the resulting friction causes the capsules to break, releasing the ingredients to the body,” suggesting that your wardrobe might be the next stop on CBD’s world takeover.